aaronjanse/bootstrapOS/content.md

 Stack language notes:
 - I could have a `load` command that pops an address off the top of the stack and push the corresponding value in memory.
 Same applies to `store`, but with two items off the top of the stack.
+- needs global variables??
+- or, do a `pop memory` command with a `pop address` command

 High-level implementation notes:
 - needed stacks: